microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaScopedRoleMembership.md

 dddddddddddd-bbbb-aaaa-bbbb-cccccccccccc aaaaaaaa-bbbb-aaaa-bbbb-cccccccccccc bbbbbbbb-1111-2222-3333-cccccccccccc
 ```

 This example adds a scoped role membership to an administrative unit.
+You can use the command `Get-EntraBetaAdministrativeUnit` to get administrativeunit Id.
+You can use the command `Get-EntraBetaUser` to get user Id.
+You can use the command `Get-EntraBetaDirectoryRole` to get directory role Id.

-- `-ObjectId` parameter specifies the administrative unit Id.
+- `-ObjectId` parameter specifies the ID of an administrative unit.
-- `-RoleObjectId` parameter specifies the DirectoryRole Id.
+- `-RoleObjectId` parameter specifies the ID of the DirectoryRole.
 - `-RoleMemberInfo` parameter specifies the RoleMemberInfo object Id.

 ## Parameters